getevo/evo/docs/webserver.md

 # Using Webserver
-EVO GitLab utilizes **[gofiber](https://github.com/gofiber/fiber)** as the web server framework, which, in turn, leverages **[fasthttp](https://github.com/valyala/fasthttp)** as a high-performance HTTP server.
+EVO utilizes **[gofiber](https://github.com/gofiber/fiber)** as the web server framework, which, in turn, leverages **[fasthttp](https://github.com/valyala/fasthttp)** as a high-performance HTTP server.
 EVO enhances the fiber context by adding additional details and information to the original context.
 EVO extends the fiber context to enrich it with more detailed information.
 By wrapping the fiber context, EVO adds additional context-specific data and functionality, enhancing the capabilities of the original context.

 ### Basic Routing
 ```go